Havoc Demon Hunter DPS Azerite Traits/Powers and Armor — Shadowlands Pre-Patch 9.0.1

-Middle Ring traits are all fairly low impact, and your decision on which piece you use will generally be dictated by the Outer Ring option instead.
-That being said, here are some notes on the options.
+Middle Ring traits are all fairly low impact, and your decision on which piece you use will generally be dictated by the Outer Ring options instead.
+Strong picks to aim for if available are:

 As these traits all have a lot of situational context, and are related to your survival rather than your damage output, quantifying these traits is a lot more difficult.
 You should generally be looking at the content that you are intending to do, and pick the trait that is most likely to be activated, as some have very specific qualifiers to take advantage of.
 Due to that, it is hard to provide a list that will be of much benefit.